Bonnie Henrickson: Kansas (2004–2015)

 In 2009–10, Henrickson guided the Jayhawks to their first national ranking in a decade.
 Kansas appeared in the Associated Press Poll for nine-consecutive weeks to open the season, ranking as high as No. 18.
 Jayhawk senior guard Danielle McCray was named the 2009 Preseason Big 12 Player of the Year and was well on her way to All-America honors prior to suffering a season-ending knee injury in early February.
 The injury did not keep McCray from being drafted as she was the seventh overall selection in the 2010 WNBA Draft, becoming the first Kansas player to be taken in the draft under Henrickson.
 In addition, Davis was named a Freshman All-American and to the Big 12 All-Freshman Team.

 Henrickson's 2008–09 squad had a "break-out" performance of sorts, demonstrating down the stretch of the season all the fruits of its labor.
 KU opened the season strong, compiling an 11–2 non-conference mark.
 The Jayhawks struggled early in Big 12 Conference play, opening with a 2–9 mark versus league opponents, before turning the corner.
 KU closed conference action winning four of its last five games, including wins over ranked teams No. 21 Iowa State and No. 5 Baylor.
 Kansas concluded the regular season with a 6–10 mark in Big 12 play, marking the most conference wins for Henrickson in her five seasons at KU.
 The Jayhawks' seventh-place finish was their highest in Henrickson's tenure.

-The Jayhawks advanced to the WNIT for the second-consecutive season and third time under Henrickson, only this time they were more determined than ever to make all of their hard work pay off.
-KU reeled off four-straight wins, including a victory over Southeastern Conference member Arkansas and a hard-fought win at New Mexico, one of the most notoriously tough places to play in all of the NCAA.
-Despite falling to South Florida in the title game, Kansas still finished the 2008–09 season with a 22–14 overall mark, giving the Jayhawks their most wins since the 1998–99 season.
+The Jayhawks advanced to the WNIT for the second-consecutive season and third time under Henrickson, only this time they said they were more determined than ever to make all of their hard work pay off.
+KU reeled off four-straight wins, including a victory over Southeastern Conference member Arkansas and a win at New Mexico, argued to be one of the most notoriously tough places to play in all of the NCAA.
+They were out of the tournament after the title game with South Florida, Kansas finished the 2008–09 season with a 22–14 overall mark, giving the Jayhawks their most wins since the 1998–99 season.

 In addition to the team having a break-through season, McCray burst onto the national scene with an eye-popping season of her own.
 McCray, who was named First Team All-Big 12, became the first Jayhawk since Lynn Pride in 1999 to earn All-America Honorable Mention honors as she was feted by both the Associated Press and State Farm.
 Additionally, she collected three Big 12 Player of the Week honors and was selected as an All-American Strength and Conditioning Athlete of the Year.
 Following the season, McCray was invited to try out for USA Basketball's World University Games Team.
-After becoming one of 12 players chosen for the team, she traveled to Belgrade, Serbia for the 2009 World University Games where she helped lead the US to the gold medal.
+After becoming one of 12 players chosen for the team, she traveled to Belgrade, Serbia for the 2009 World University Games, where she helped lead the US to the gold medal.